Viktor286/rolling-docs/RollingDocs/Roles/Project_Manager/Description.md

 * **Communication & Facilitation:** Act as a communication hub between different roles, helping to resolve dependencies or blockers identified during task execution.
 * **Status Reporting:** Compile and communicate project status and progress based on the state of tasks in the `../../Tasks/` directories and deliverables in `../../STATUS_Completed_Deliverables.md`. *(Note: We removed Status_Completed.md - reporting is based on the `Completed/` folder)*. *Correction:* Reporting based on files in `../../Tasks/Completed/`.
 * **Scope Management:** Help ensure work performed aligns with the defined scope in Task Specifications and overall project goals.
-* **Process Adherence:** Understand and support the RollingDocs framework, potentially providing feedback on its effectiveness to the Framework Guardian role.
+* **Process Adherence:** Understand and support the SGR framework, potentially providing feedback on its effectiveness to the Framework Guardian role.

 ## 4. Key Interactions